dedusmulntxt/weirdtv/README.md

 php artisan migrate
 php artisan storage:link
-and to unarchive the videos into storage\app\public\videos the videos are not included so just put some .mp4's from your download folder there
+and to unarchive the videos into storage\app\public\videos

+the videos are not included so just put some .mp4's from your download folder there. or upload them after logging in